 New Brewery Arts

 After the Cirencester Brewery closed down in 1937, its buildings were scheduled for demolition.
-But they were saved by a local group of artists and turned into craft workshops in 1978.
+But they were saved by a group of local artists and turned into craft workshops in 1978.

 Abbey Grounds